Kalashi-Saed-Collaborations/SentimentDrivenCommunityDetection/README.md

-# Sentiment Driven Community Detection in a Network of Perfume Preferences
+# 🌸 Sentiment Driven Community Detection in a Network of Perfume Preferences

 <p align="center">
   <img src="PerfumeCoPreferenceNetwork.png" alt="Perfume CoPreference Network" width="600"/>
 </p>

-## Overview
+## 📖 Overview
 This repository contains datasets used in our paper, [**"Sentiment-Driven Community Detection in a Network of Perfume Preferences."**](https://arxiv.org/abs/2410.19177) The research focuses on applying community detection techniques to analyze a network of perfume preferences based on positive user reviews from a Persian retail platform, Atrafshan.
 The study leverages sentiment analysis to group perfumes into clusters, revealing shared consumer preferences in the fragrance domain.

-### Key Contributions
+### ✨ Key Contributions

-- **Novel Community Detection**: First application of community detection methods to perfume networks, enhancing insights into consumer preferences in the fragrance industry.
+- **🔍 Novel Community Detection**: First application of community detection methods to perfume networks, enhancing insights into consumer preferences in the fragrance industry.

-- **Rich Dataset**: Extraction and availability of a comprehensive dataset from a Persian perfume retail platform, including user reviews and ratings, hosted on GitHub for further analysis.
+- **📊 Rich Dataset**: Extraction and availability of a comprehensive dataset from a Persian perfume retail platform, including user reviews and ratings, hosted on GitHub for further analysis.

-- **Enhanced Sentiment Analysis**: Innovative incorporation of emojis and user ratings, refining sentiment classification and capturing emotional context in reviews.
+- **😊 Enhanced Sentiment Analysis**: Innovative incorporation of emojis and user ratings, refining sentiment classification and capturing emotional context in reviews.

-- **Refined Edge Weights**: Integration of user ratings to adjust edge weights in the Perfume Co-Preference Networks, ensuring a nuanced representation of consumer preferences.
+- **⚖️ Refined Edge Weights**: Integration of user ratings to adjust edge weights in the Perfume Co-Preference Networks, ensuring a nuanced representation of consumer preferences.

-- **Increased Modularity**: Improvements in modularity scores through sentiment-based network construction, leading to clearer groupings of similar perfumes based on shared user preferences.
+- **📈 Increased Modularity**: Improvements in modularity scores through sentiment-based network construction, leading to clearer groupings of similar perfumes based on shared user preferences.

-### Keywords:
+### 🏷️ Keywords:
 Community Detection, Data Mining, Perfume Networks, Sentiment Analysis, User Preferences, Co-Preference Network, Persian Retail Platform.

-## Datasets
+## 📂 Datasets
 This repository includes multiple datasets used for the study, providing a comprehensive view of perfume reviews, sentiment analysis, and emoji mappings.

-### 1. **User Reviews and Perfume Attributes Dataset**
+## 1. **User Reviews and Perfume Attributes Dataset**
 - **Comments:** 36,434 comments from 7,387 unique users.
 - **Ratings:** User ratings on perfume attributes such as Scent, Longevity, Sillage, and Bottle Design.
 - **Metadata:** Includes usernames, user IDs, and comment types (e.g., standalone or replies).